Construction Labor Rates Per Hour: What Homeowners Need to Know

 Should I hire a contractor who charges by the hour or by the project?

-Can I negotiate construction labor rates?
+Can I negotiate labor rates with a contractor?

 Elena John